SeniorMars/seniormars.com/content/projects/resources.md

 # My favorite video

-This is my favorite video - it is very short, so please watch it: [Best video in the world](https://www.youtube.com/watch?v=LAmKEstKwvc).
+This is my favorite video---it is very short, so please watch it: [Best video in the world](https://www.youtube.com/watch?v=LAmKEstKwvc).

 {{ youtube(id="LAmKEstKwvc") }}